lastweek/lastweek.github.io/docs/notes/dist-xact.md

 *  [An Evaluation of Distributed Concurrency Control, VLDB’17](https://www.vldb.org/pvldb/vol10/p553-harding.pdf)
 	* This read reminds us the default Isolation level out in the wild is usually not serializability, but something weaker like Snapshot Isolation, or Read Committed.

-## Concepts
+## Quick Takeaway

-### Summary

-MVCC is prevalent as the default implementation choice, for its better performance on read transactions.
-It is coupled with a concurrency control, resulting in sth like MVTO, MVOCC, MV2PL.
-Essentially, MVCC is the de-facto choice for modern DBMS for its better performance regarding read/write transactions.
+(1) Multi-versioning is the prevalent default implementation choice in the wild, for its better performance on various use cases.
+The multi-versioning itself is not a concurrency control, it must couple with a concurrency control method, resulting in combos such as MVTO, MVOCC, MV2PL.
+The popular MVCC concept mentioned in various literatures, I think, is MVTO, i.e., multi-versioning with timestamp-ordering.
 See the MVCC section for more details.

 The following image shows the commercial/research use of MVCC DBMS.
 ![](Knowledge-Distributed-Transactions/iDNfWdTnUFKSbNxzup67Rxu1kONJvKCIdivaKgFv6cBy-Gdk2ht7jqcP4EMb6FN1sKE8lEDashuBQi5Q15Qupg47GQyRfVXFCdoES1wyVzyXFrQRpMQ2O868VgXCeb2I0fdNIrnF.png)

-For isolation level, the serializable isolation is usually NOT the default option used by commercial DBMS systems.
+(2) For database isolation levels, the Serializable isolation is usually NOT the default option provided by commercial DBMS systems.
 For better performance, the default one is usually Snapshot Isolation, or Read Committed.
-It is baffling to accept the fact that many real world systems are operating under a weak consistency model and we are actually okay with it!
+It is baffling to know the fact that many real world systems are actually operating under a weak consistency model and we are actually okay with it!
+The RedBook offers an interesting take on this topic.
+The market follows Gresham's law: bad money drives out good money.
 See the Isolation section for more details.

 The following image shows the default Isolation level used by various systems.
 A bit old image from a VLDB’13 paper.
 ![](Knowledge-Distributed-Transactions/u_3prdQiWiP9_lc4AhHAqhs1f3kaWJ-vaHo4qxrZ_0h3RektXZWXi9wSUfHpGhpdJIDp0dVM_ffWLKkYoeboVhBw7tCxiUS9jF98Q_YxiAZxfiToleWyfKfXlnt0K7cwEMwYu1tp.png)

+## Concepts

 ### Misc